-From the Commands window you can choose to Snapshot an image.
+From the Commands window, you can choose to Snapshot an image.
 This makes a quick copy of either a completed render or an (in-progress) interactive session.
 There is also an option for No AOVs should you just need to capture the beauty render.
 This is useful for interactive sessions where you want to save how a current scene looks before you make a change and then compare them.
 This places the snapshot next in the Catalog list.
 To save an image that is using the Nvidia AI Denoiser, you must use Snapshot as an export will only save the underlying raw image.
-You must also have Catalog Menu > Burn In Mapping On Save selected.